Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 - *Executable:* `paho_iot_pnp_sample`

-  This sample connects an Azure IoT Plug and Play enabled device simulating a thermostat.
+  This [sample](./paho_iot_pnp_sample.c) connects an Azure IoT Plug and Play enabled device simulating a thermostat.
 This device is described via the Digital Twin Model ID (DTMI) detailed [here](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/samples/Thermostat.json).
 This sample demonstrates sending telemetry and properties from the device and receiving commands and writeable properties from the service.

   X509 authentication is used to connect directly to Azure IoT Hub.

   The easiest way to interact with this sample from the service side is to use Azure IoT Explorer.
 To use the sample:

   - Follow the initial setup instructions described above.
-Set the device's authentication using the steps from [IoT Hub X.509 Certificate Samples](#iot-hub-x509-certificate-samples).
   - Install [Azure IoT Explorer](https://github.com/Azure/azure-iot-explorer/#plug-and-play).
   - Download [the thermostat model](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/samples/Thermostat.json) to a local directory.
   - Build and run `paho_iot_pnp_sample`.